rrangnekar-aws/aws-appsync-iot-core-realtime-dashboard/README.md

 4. A [Mapbox](https://www.mapbox.com/) account with a free *Default Public Access Token*

+5. A previously created DynamoDB stream and its ARN.

 After you have installed and configured Amplify, take note of the AWS profile you selected during the configuration.
 If you created a profile other than **default**, you will need the profile name for later steps in the deployment.

 ### **Installing**